 I thought I had outsmarted my cats by never, ever, ever allowing them in my bedroom at night.
 Doing otherwise would inevitably ensure that I would have either a) a cat sleeping on my head, b) a cat pouncing on the “foot monster” with precision accuracy, or c) a cat who systematically bats every item off of both nightstands and the dresser.
 Because I have two cats, it was usually a combination of two activities that kept me awake several times a night.

 Kicking the cats out of my room at night only led to persistent scratching at the door, sometimes with the bonus of reaching a paw under the door to pull at the Berber carpet.
 Lovely.
 So, the lesser of two evils is just allowing them into the room.

 You’d think that being able to physically torture us all night would be good enough, right?
 Not so.
 Cats, ever industrious as they are, have also figured out a way to manipulate the human species without even laying a paw on us.
 It’s called solicitation purring, and cats reserve this secret weapon for when they really, really, really want something.

 Cats will use solicitation purring for all kinds of situations.
-Often, you can hear it at meal time, or just before meal time, or anytime your cat desires a meal (which is this house is often).
+Often, you can hear it at mealtime, or just before mealtime, or anytime your cat desires a meal (which in this house is often).
 Solicitation purring is also very effective at waking up lazy owners who have the audacity to try to sleep in instead of interacting with their cats.

 I don’t think solicitation purring is unpleasant.
 In fact, I think it’s kind of cute (unless I’m asleep).
 The “meow” in solicitation purring is subtle – it’s more like a high pitched whine amidst the purring.
 Smartly, the “meow” sound just happens to be similar to the frequency of a crying baby.
 Coincidence?
 Or just another example of the many ways in which cats seek to control us, the inferior species?